 -Less skill based style PVP

 -Large penalties to criminal style players (con if you enjoy this style of gameplay)

 Black Desert Online is also a possible option for those looking for a open pvp sandbox style game.
 Enter a beautiful immersive third person world.
 Here you can partake in excellent PVE combat, great character creation, crafting, taming, guild sieges, and more.
 The game is much more like your standard World of Warcraft style MMO.
 It has classes, hotbar moves, and so on.

 Seeing that this article is on open PVP games, one important thing to mention is how this game’s open PVP works.
 After level 40, you become a target for open PVP.
 Any level before that, you can toggle PVP on or off but you can’t get attacked if you don’t want to.
 After level 40, you can always be attacked outside of safe zones.
 If you turn PVP on you can hit players and players won’t get a karma penalty for killing you.
 Turning PVP on pretty much means you are looking for a fight.
 When you kill players that have PVP turned off, you will gain 5000 karma points.
 If your karma gets too high, you will be attacked by guards and other players can attack you even in safe areas.

-The major drawbacks to this game as a open PVP game are that it is grindy and gear based.
-If you want a normal feeling hotkey mmo and to grind a lot and win due to better gear, then you have found the right game.
-If you want skill based PVP though, then this probably isn’t what you have been looking for.
-The game has many great aspects, but to be top tier and win lots of fights, you need to grind a lot.
+The major drawbacks to this game as an open PVP game are that it is grindy and gear based.
 Stat loss has been removed, but it still takes many many hours to get high stats, and lots of effort to get high end gear that you can lose on death, making it a chore to get that open PVP fix.
 This makes it much more similar you a normal MMO like World of Warcraft or Runescape, so for many this is very tolerable.

 Haven and Hearth